Have questions? We're here.

 Known for its strong cultural heritage, Corfu is home to many of the country’s firsts: the first university, theatre, and opera.
 Learn about the island’s history, including its triumphant defense against the Ottoman empire, and spend time around Spianada, the old city’s main square—and the largest one in Greece—built in the 16th and 17th centuries by the Venetians.
 Discover the island’s most iconic landmarks and signs of foreign influences.
 Or, meander through the old town’s charming city streets tasting local delicacies such as kumquats and olive oil.
 Alternatively, spend the day taking in the stunning landscapes of Greece’s greenest island exploring the countryside and mountain trails.

-Day 11: Kefalonia or Zakynthos
+Day 11: Kefalonia

 Day 12: Delphi | Corinth Canal

 Visit the UNESCO World Heritage site of Delphi, the center of the ancient Greek world.
 The ruins here are home to the Temple of Apollo—Greece’s most important shrine—where the Oracle of Delphi delivered divine prophecies.
 Learn about the city’s storied past and explore the temple and other important sites.
-Later, navigate the historic Corinth Canal, slipping between the 300-foot limestone walls that tower above both sides of our vessel.
+Later, navigate the historic Corinth Canal, slipping between the 300-foot limestone walls that tower above both sides of the vessel.
 Built in the late 19th century, the canal is too small for most modern-day ships, but the National Geographic Orion is perfectly sized for the transit to the Gulf of Corinth and Ionian Sea.

 Day 13: Athens | Disembark